LukaszTamborowski/Titanic-kaggle/README.md

 - embarked		: Port of Embarkation	: 	C = Cherbourg, Q = Queenstown, S = Southampton

-  Submission
-  For this competition I have reached score  0.78708

   ## Analysis
   First graph presents how many males and females are in the dataset<br>